 ERK1 (123) DB019 reacts with ERK1 p44 and to a lesser extent ERK2 p42 of mouse, rat, and human origin by western blotting, immunoprecipitation, and immunohistochemistry.
-Western blotting starting dilution: 1:200.

 Storage:

 Store this product at 4° C, do not freeze.
 The product is stable for one year from the date of shipment.